 The principal problem in staging any of Wagner's music-dramas is directly and intimately bound up with their very nature.
 Since in Wagnerian music-drama the music, and in particular the orchestral music, incorporeal as it is, contains and is the expressive transmitter of the very interior core of the drama itself as opposed to merely providing mood-setting or -enhancing accompaniment for a drama whose interior core is contained in and transmitted by other means as with, say, a stage play, movie, or the typical Italian opera, any attempt to echo that incorporeal dramatic interior core by concrete visual representation will serve only to blunt that core's expressive power by unavoidably competing with that core's main transmitter: the music.
 Such concrete visual representation can, at its most dramatically successful, be no better than superfluous, and at worst, distracting or even confusing.
-In the matter of concrete visual representation of the drama in Wagner's music-dramas, the texts, as sung and mimed by the singer-actors, provide all the concrete dramatic representation necessary as those sung and mimed texts are the narrative- and fact-explicit armature about which the entire drama is constructed.
+In the matter of concrete visual representation of the drama in Wagner's music-dramas, the texts, as sung and acted-out by the singer-actors, provide all the concrete dramatic representation necessary as those sung and acted-out texts constitute the narrative- and fact-explicit armature about which the entire drama is constructed.